quicwg/multipath/draft-ietf-quic-multipath.md

 When this document uses the term "path", it refers to the notion of "network path" used in {{QUIC-TRANSPORT}}.

-Further, this document uses the variable-length integer encoding from {{QUIC-TRANSPORT}}.
-And packet diagrams in this document use the format defined in
-{{Section 1.3 of QUIC-TRANSPORT}} to illustrate the order and size of fields.
+The packet diagrams in this document uses the conventions defined in {{Section 1.3 of QUIC-TRANSPORT}}, including the notation (i) to denote variable-length integers, encoded as specified in {{Section 16 of QUIC-TRANSPORT}}.

 # Connection Lifecycle and Packet Protection